psantus/amazon-q-developer-cli-webui/README.md

 ![Amazon Q Developer CLI WebUI](/screenshot.jpg)

+## Why?

+- Not everyone could install it - e.g. Windows is not supported / Installing WSL is a bit hard for some of us / Not allowed to install
+- You are not always beside your main computer/server - you might want some Amazon Q CLI features in your e.g. mobile phone when needed

 ## Features

 - **Streaming Display**: Tokens are displayed with a typing effect to simulate real-time streaming